Description: This free Sunday school curriculum focuses on who

 You will, of course, need to adjust the time allotted to each item depending on your class length.
 Following is an overview of each section of the lesson plan.

-verses.
 You will also need to decide what verses you want your kids to

 called Quick and Powerful Scriptural Concepts for Children by Valda Johnson and Ilene Sargeant, published by Out of the Fire Publications, 230 SE Pine Street, Albany, OR 97321.

 The basic idea with the Quick and Powerful system is to have students work on six verses at a time, quoting one at a time, then two at a time, etc., until they are ready to test on all six verses.
 We then offer prizes for students who pass with a score of 80 percent or better.